They are already celebrating in Australia. We have to wait 12 hours. NO PROBLEM!

 That bastard and evil W did it again!

+Paychecks from private business shrank to their smallest share of personal income in U.S. history during the first quarter of this year.
 At the same time, government-provided benefits — from Social Security, unemployment insurance, food stamps and other programs — rose to a record high during the first three months of 2010.

 Those records reflect a long-term trend accelerated by the recession and the federal stimulus program to counteract the downturn.
 The result is a major shift in the source of personal income from private wages to government programs.